dominicstop/react-native-ios-navigator/README.md

 #### D.1.1. `NavigatorView` Component

-This component is a wrapper around [`UINavigationController`](https://developer.apple.com/documentation/uikit/uinavigationcontroller), and as such, it also facilitates navigation in a stack-like manner, where in routes are "pushed" and "popped" in and out of the navigation stack.
+This component is a wrapper around [`UINavigationController`](https://developer.apple.com/documentation/uikit/uinavigationcontroller), and as such, it also facilitates navigation in a stack-like manner (where in routes are "pushed" and "popped" in and out of the navigation stack).
 Only one route can be shown at a given time.
 However it is possible to have multiple `NavigatorView` instances at the same time.

 * Each instance will have their own separate navigation stack, allowing you to show multiple routes at once.
 * But do note that the 1st instance will always be treated as the "root" navigation controller, and subsequently, it’ll become responsible for handling things like setting the color of the status bar, etc.